SpaceControl: Introducing Test-Time Spatial Control to 3D Generative Modeling: Discussion and Conclusion

 \paragraph{Acknowledgments.} Elisabetta Fedele acknowledges support from the ETH AI Center doctoral fellowship, the Swiss National Science Foundation (SNSF) Advanced Grant 216260 (\textit{Beyond Frozen Worlds: Capturing Functional 3D Digital Twins from the Real World}), and an SNSF Mobility Grant.
 Francis Engelmann acknowledges support from an SNSF PostDoc mobility fellowship.
 Or Litany acknowledges support from the Israel Science Foundation (grant 624/25) and the Azrieli Foundation Early Career Faculty Fellowship.
-This research was also supported in part by an academic gift from Meta.
-The authors gratefully acknowledge this support.
+This research was also supported in part by an academic gift from NVIDIA and Meta.
+The authors also acknowledge the support from a SwissAI Grant for Small Projects and an Academic Grant from NVIDIA.